Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 If your garden is slow draining or tends to retain a lot of water then you have three options for growing lavenders.

 - Grow lavenders in pots.
-Lavenders do exceptional well in pots as pots provide dryer conditions and good drainage (as long as there are good sized drainage holes in the base of the pot) and of course you can amend the soil with plenty of sand or grit to further provide the optimal soil drainage conditions.
+Lavenders do exceptionally well in pots as pots provide dryer conditions and good drainage (as long as there are good sized drainage holes in the base of the pot) and of course, you can amend the soil with plenty of sand or grit to further provide the optimal soil drainage conditions.

 - Amend the soil in your garden where you are planting lavenders with an even sand (or grit) and soil mixture).
 You don’t have to be too precise as long as you test that the soil drains quickly after watering before planting the lavender.
 If water seeps away slowly, you will need to add more sand and grit to the mixture and try again.

-Coarse builders sand is far better then fine sand and grit is also recommended.
-These materials will provide the soil with air pockets and the appropriate structure so that water will drain away from the lavender roots nice and quick.
+Coarse builder’s sand is far better than fine sand and grit is also recommended.
+These materials will provide the soil with air pockets and the appropriate structure so that water will drain away from the lavender roots nicely and quickly.

 Sand and grit are also low in nutrients which suits you lavender well.
 High nutrient soil is likely to promote foliage growth and fewer flowers and soil that is high in organic matter will also retain too much water for the lavender to thrive.

-If you soil is already somewhat fine then adding 1 third sand or girt to two thirds compost will ensure the right level of drainage, however if you have rich soils that drain slowly you will have to use a 50:50 sand or grit to compost mix for best results.
+If your soil is already somewhat fine then adding 1 third sand or girt to two-thirds compost will ensure the right level of drainage, however, if you have rich soils that drain slowly you will have to use a 50:50 sand or grit to compost mix for best results.

 Always do a test before planting the lavender by watering the planting area and observing how fast the water drains away.
 If the soil drains well and water does not collect then this is the ideal soil condition.
 If drainage is slow then amend with more grit and try again.
 This is not an exact science and will require some trial and error.